swiftlang/swift-evolution/proposals/nnnn-actors.md

 Compile-time actor-isolation checking, as shown above, ensures that code outside of the actor does not interfere with the actor's mutable state.

 Asynchronous function invocations are turned into enqueues of partial tasks representing those invocations to the actor's *queue*.
 This queue—along with an exclusive task executor bound to the actor—functions as a synchronization boundary between the actor and any of its external callers.
 For example, if we wanted to make a deposit to a given bank account `account`, we could make a call to a method `deposit(amount:)`, and that call would be placed on the queue.
-The executor would pull tasks from the queue one-by-one, ensuring an actor never is concurrenty running on multiple threads, and would eventually process the deposit.
+The executor would pull tasks from the queue one-by-one, ensuring an actor never is concurrently running on multiple threads, and would eventually process the deposit.

 Synchronous functions in Swift are not amenable to being placed on a queue to be executed later.
 Therefore, synchronous instance methods of actor classes are actor-isolated and, therefore, not available from outside the actor instance.
 For example: